Great Mosque of Herat

 Apart from numerous small neighborhood mosques for daily prayer, most communities in the Islamic world have a larger mosque, a congregational mosque for Friday services with a sermon.
 The Jami Masjid of Herat was not always the largest mosque in Herat; a much larger complex, the Mosque and Madressa of Gawhar Shad, also built by the Timurids, was located in the northern part of the city.
 However, those architectural monuments were dynamited by officers of the British Indian Army in 1885, to prevent its use as a fortress if a Russian army tried to invade India.

 History

 The Masjid-i Jami of Herat was the city's first congregational mosque.
 It was built on a site where religious sites had been located for many centuries.
 The first known building was a Zoroastrian temple converted into a mosque in the 7th century.
 Afterward, it was enlarged by the Turkic Ghaznavids.
 In the second half of the 11th century, a Herat mosque was founded under the rule of the Khwarazmian dynasty.
 It had a wooden roof and was of smaller dimensions than the following buildings.
 During an earthquake in 1102, it was almost completely destroyed but was rebuilt.
-Later it was ruined by a fire.
+Later, it was also ruined by a fire.
 Subsequently, the Ghurids constructed a mosque on the existing and adjacent plots.